ncp-ph/ec2dhis2docker/README.md

 # ec2dhis2docker
 ## Nutrition Center of the Philippines (jsolon@ncp.org.ph)
 #### AWS EC2 t2.micro instance with Ubuntu18.04 64bit ###
-Maintained by: Dexter N. (dhec.naag@gmail.com) Disclaimer This is for testing purposes only, the Maintainer, NCP (the owner) or its affiliations is free from liabilities of any kind.
+Maintained by: Dexter N. (dhec.naag@gmail.com)<br>
+Disclaimer: This is for testing purposes only, the Maintainer, NCP (the owner) or its affiliations is free from liabilities of any kind.

 This does not cover AWS signup, EC2 launches and other configurations.
-A basic knowledge of Linux commands and Docker might be required though the procedure below is straighforward.
+A basic knowledge of Linux commands and Docker might be required though the procedure below is straighforward.<br>
 It was tested and guaranteed to work on a Virtualbox instance with Ubuntu 18.04 and 19.04 for personal use (OS installation is not covered).
-Feel free to import your own sample data and configure it to your needs.
+Feel free to import your own sample data and configure it to your needs.<br>
 NCP's aim is to run DHIS2 on EC2 free-tier instance as well as on other OS platforms the fastest way and with basic technical knowledge.

 Procedures:<br>